 The future is particularly bright for conversational marketing.

 We expect to see continuous growth in the coming years, especially as more and more brands see the value in this approach.

-Companies will increasingly move past exclusive reliance on advertising, and will shift to conversational marketing as a core part of their business strategy.
+Companies will increasingly move past exclusive reliance on advertising, and will shift to conversational marketing, including guided selling, as a core part of their business strategy.